docker/docs/release-notes/docker-engine.md

 **IMPORTANT**: With Docker 1.12, a Linux docker installation now has two additional binaries; `dockerd`, and `docker-proxy`.
-If you have scripts for installing docker, please make sure to update them accordingly.
+If you have scripts for installing docker, make sure to update them accordingly.

 ### Builder